 By Kym Friese

-Kym Friese is a Kamilaroi Woman and Accredited Mental Health Social Worker with over 19 Years experience in the fields of Mental Health and Community Services.
-Qualifications include BA Health Ageing and Community Services, Masters Social Work, Dip Counseling, Dip Community Services (AOD and Mental Health) and Cert IV Training and Assessment.
+Kym Friese is a Kamilaroi woman and Accredited Mental Health Social Worker with over 19 years’ experience in Mental Health and Community Services.
+Her qualifications include BA Health Ageing and Community Services, Masters Social Work, Dip Counselling, Dip Community Services (AOD and Mental Health), and Cert IV Training and Assessment.